dkypuros/sphinx-rst-rtd-notes/README.rst

 The Purpose for Learning
 --------------------------

 My goal originally was to understand the foundational components of building an "environment" that is needed to deploy and manage Red Hat OpenShift.
-This include multiple deployment scenarios.
+Keep in mind there are many deployment scenarios for OpenShift.

     - User Provisioned Infrastructure (UPI)
     - Installer Provisioned Infrastructure (IPI)